lemunozm/ruscii/README.md

 - Easy way to recover the terminal state at error.

 ## Dependencies
-- In linux, you have to install the X11 development libraries.
+- To compile `ruscii` in linux, you have to install the X11 development libraries.
-  For example, in ubuntu you can get it as follows:
+  For example, in Ubuntu you can get it as follows:
     ```
     sudo apt install libx11-dev
     ```